Insure.com ranks 2025’s best insurers. See the winners.

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Amica earned the No. 1 spot among national carriers on the 2024 list of the Best home Insurance Companies, based on Insure.com’s comprehensive analysis of rates, third-party ratings and our own survey of home insurance customers.
+Amica earned the No. 1 spot on the 2025 list of the Best Home Insurance Companies, based on our comprehensive analysis of rates, third-party ratings and our own survey of home insurance customers.

-Amica is the top-rated national insurance company and is also the cheapest with an average annual rate of $2,000, well below the average.
-Amica is a direct-buy company that doesn’t work with agents, allowing it to keep rates down; however, our survey found the weak spot in the customer experience to be the app and website.
-Still, 91% of customers surveyed plan to renew with Amica.
+Amica is the top-rated national insurance company and the cheapest, with an average annual rate of $2,000, well below the national average.
+Amica is a direct-buy company that doesn’t work with agents, allowing it to keep rates down.
+Our survey found that this doesn’t seem to affect the customer experience.
+The company scored over 80% in every category on our survey, and 88.9% of customers surveyed plan to renew with Amica.

 Amica has earned top marks from J.D.
 Power for years, creating a longstanding reputation for excellent customer service, and its home insurance is available in almost every state.